 (b) if the direction is the subject of a notice under section 17 of the Statutory Corporations (Liability of Directors) Act 1996, within 14 days after it is confirmed under that section.

-73. When directions take effect
+73. When s.
+72(1) direction takes effect

 (1) A direction under section 72(1) becomes effective —